 - The consent form was not complete or not uploaded to the application

 - You did not use a VRF consent form

-- The case for support has not been made in the application.
+- The case for support has not been made in the application or we have not been given enough information to make an informed decision.
 We need more than two sentences with general statements about the situation.
 You should explain what the need for the grant is, how it meets our eligibility criteria and how they will be able to avoid housing vulnerability in the future.